henrygd/bigpicture/README.md

 ## Optional callbacks

-To execute specified functions at the start or end of the opening animation, pass them in as `animationStart` or `animationEnd`. `animationStart` will run even if there's an error, so it's okay to use if you want to hide your own custom loader. `onClose` runs after closing animation finishes.
+`animationStart` and `animationEnd` run at the start or end of the opening animation. `animationStart` will run even if there's an error, so it's okay to use if you want to hide your own custom loader.

+`onClose` runs after closing animation finishes.

+`onChangeImage` runs when a gallery image is changed and provides useful data about the current image.

 ```javascript
 // example of how scrolling can be disabled using callbacks